Roar (song): Awards and nominations

+Listicles

 Plagiarism allegations

 Upon the release of "Roar", many accused Perry of copying Sara Bareilles's "Brave".
-When Bareilles herself was asked about the controversy between the two songs, she responded: "Katy's a friend of mine and we've known each other a really long time", and was upset that there was a "negative spin on two artists that are choosing to share positive messages."
-She also mentioned she had known about "Roar" before its release and stated "If I'm not mad I don't know why anybody else is upset".
-In response to the accusations, Dr. Luke tweeted on August 14, 2013: "Roar was written and recorded before Brave came out."
-In direct response to the attention "Brave" received as a result of the plagiarism accusations, Bareilles's record label, Epic Records, decided to promote "Brave" to the mainstream pop radio format.
+When asked about the controversy between the two songs, Bareilles answered: "Katy's a friend of mine and we've known each other a really long time", and was upset that there was a "negative spin on two artists that are choosing to share positive messages."
+She also mentioned knowing about "Roar" before its release and stated "If I'm not mad I don't know why anybody else is upset".
+Dr. Luke replied to the accusations on August 14, 2013: "Roar was written and recorded BEFORE Brave came out."
+In response to the attention "Brave" received as a result of the plagiarism accusations, Bareilles's record label, Epic Records, decided to promote "Brave" to the mainstream pop radio format.

 Commercial performance

-North America
+Worldwide

+According to the International Federation of the Phonographic Industry (IFPI), "Roar" sold 9.9 million units (combined sales and track-equivalent streams) globally throughout 2013 and was the fifth-best-selling single of the year.
+As of November 2019, the song has sold 15 million copies worldwide.